divaricatum/cl-faq/README.md

 <span id="s14q6"></span>

-### Why is the compiler complaining about a missing in-package form when I am certain that my **offline file** starts with one?
+### Q. Why is the compiler complaining about a missing in-package form when I am certain that my **offline file** starts with one?

 When working with Windows offline files, the following situation has been observed.
 As a result, we recommend that in general, one not